 Applying to M.A. in Public Humanities

-The application for admission to the Master’s in Public Humanities Program is now open and can be found here.
+The application for admission to the Master’s in Public Humanities Program for Fall 2021 admission is closed.
 The application deadline for the Masters in Public Humanities program is January 19, 2022 for the Fall 2022 admission.

 A complete application includes the following: personal statement; writing sample; three letters of recommendation; official transcripts; $100 application fee; GRE is not required.

 Please do not send materials to the Center for Public Humanities.
 All materials related to your application that are not submitted electronically should be mailed to Brown University’s Graduate School Admissions Office, Box 1867, Providence, RI 02912.